xinyi6666/stock_trading/README.md

 The stock market is an extremely complex dynamic system.
 A remarkable number of works in literature has been devoted to understanding the stock market and developing effective trading strategies.
 In the paper titled *Practical Deep Reinforcement Learning Approach for Stock Trading* by Xiong et al., the authors examine the stock trading problem and proposes a deep reinforcement learning approach to tackle this challenging problem.
 In particular, the authors apply **Deep Deterministic Policy Gradient (DDPG)** to optimize for an effective stock trading strategy.

-The purpose of this project is to understand this paper, replicate its method and further explore the stock trading problem beyond its scope.
-We will first describe the problem of interest and discuss the method proposed in this paper, as well as other existing alternatives.
-Then we will describe the data used for training and testing, and explain how such data is processed.
-We next include implementation details, followed by a discussion on model improvement and an alternative method to DDPG, called **Proximal Policy Optimization (PPO)**.
+The purpose of this project is to understand this paper, replicate its method and further explore the stock trading problem beyond the scope of this paper.
+We will first describe the problem of interest.
+Then we will discuss the method proposed in this paper and contrast it with existing alternatives.
+Next, we will describe the data used for training and testing, and explain how such data is processed.
+We include implementation details, followed by a discussion on model improvement and an alternative method to DDPG, called **Proximal Policy Optimization (PPO)**.
+We wrap up with experiment results and an evaluation.

-# OVERVIEW
+# Overview
 *
 * [Results](#results)
 * [Data Repliation](#data-replication)

-# STOCK TRADING AS AN MDP
+# Stock Trading as an MDP
 -------

 # RESULTS